-The original museum register entry for this carved figural object reads – “Carving, in sea horse tooth, representing a Greenlander attacked by a bear.
+The original National Museum of Ireland – Archaeology register entry for this carved figural object reads – “Carving, in sea horse tooth, representing a Greenlander attacked by a bear.
 Height 2in.
 Presented with No. 2530″.

 A scene carved in ivory

 The object shows a male bear attacking a human figure from behind, locking his paws around their body and opening his jaws to bite their head.
 The human figure is crouched, dressed in a heavy hooded coat.
 Small incised lines on the bear’s coat and the hood of the human’s coat are used to show the use of fur and texture.
 The scene shows that the attacked person does not hold any weapons – only a possible woven bag – suggesting that this is a surprise attack scenario rather than the outcome of a hunting expedition.
 The piece appears to be carved from the ivory of a walrus tooth – the “sea horse tooth” referred to in the original register entry.
 It is most likely to be a portable decorative carving, or potentially a gaming piece.

 Gaming pieces are a valuable and informative section of material culture for the archaeologist.
 They enlighten us on contemporary craft materials, recreational activities, and beliefs, themes and stories from the time through their use and visual appearance.
 Gaming pieces can vary widely in their appearance and materials – ranging from simple stone counters, to patterned or figural wooden or animal bone examples, up to carved ivory depictions such as this one.
 This particular piece may have been part of a prestige or luxury gaming set.